Certora/Documentation/docs/gambit/gambit.md

 - To run Gambit, do the following:
    - `git clone git@github.com:Certora/gambit.git`
    - Install by running `cargo install --path .` from the `gambit/` directory after you clone the repository.
 This will add the Gambit binary to your `.cargo` directory.
-   - Alternatively, you can also build Gambit by running `cargo build --release` from the `gambit/` directory.
+   - If you prefer to run Gambit without installing, you can also build it by running `cargo build --release` from the `gambit/` directory.
 - You will need OS specific binaries for various versions of Solidity.
+    The version of the binary will depend on your Solidity project.
-You can download them [here](https://github.com/ethereum/solc-bin).
+    You can download them
+    [here](https://github.com/ethereum/solc-bin).
 Make sure you add them to your `PATH`.

 ## Usage
 - If you installed Gambit using `cargo install --path .` described above,